Run As Service Account

 If you have deployed a distributed deployment of Tableau Server, then you can update the Run As service account with either a domain user or a Windows workgroup user.
 In either case, you must use the same user account for all server nodes.
 See Distributed Requirements for more information.

-To configure your environment to use a domain account, see Create and Update the Run As Service Account .
+To configure your environment to use a domain account, see Change the Run As Service Account .